LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/searching-algorithms/README.md

 2) which element is the “middle” element; highlight it by putting it between square brackets (i.e., put it between [])
 3) next to the final iteration, write “final iteration"

-For example, if we did this question with the following array, searching for ‘0':
+For example, let's say we did this question with the following array:

 {-6, 0, 1, 2, 3, 15, 20}

+searching for the number '0'.

 A correct answer would look like this:

 {-6, 0, 1, [2], 3, 15, 20}

 {-6, [0], 1} final iteration

 ### Question 4: